Welcome to the official website for the Mid Surrey Intergroup of Alcoholics Anonymous

 If you prefer e-mail as a means of contact then feel free to email us at email@example.com.
 We have a team of volunteers who have experienced the problems that losing control of your drinking can bring.
 They are only too pleased to be willing to help.

-Or, you can simply turn up at one of our meetings – click on this link to find one near you.
+Or, you can simply turn up at one of our meetings – click on this link to find one in our intergroup.
 We strongly suggest that when you arrive you let someone know that this is your first meeting, that way they will be able to provide you with information that most people new to AA find useful.

 Our Primary Purpose